ResearchCompanies · Semiconductors

 Robotics

-The end markets explain why process intensity matters.
-High-performance computing and robotics both depend on more capable chips, and more capable chips usually mean harder manufacturing steps.Source: NASA Athena supercomputer; NASA Robonaut 2 image; accessed May 13, 2026
+High-performance computing and robotics images.Source: NASA Athena supercomputer; NASA Robonaut 2 image; accessed May 13, 2026

 1. Customer support-related revenue staying near or above $2 billion per quarter